Pacific Northwest National Laboratory Post Doctorate RA - Synthetic Biology in RICHLAND, Washington

 Division: Biological Sciences

-This is a full-time position anticipated to last 3 years (contingent on performance) starting in the Winter of 2020-2021.
+This is a full-time position anticipated to last 3 years (contingent on performance) starting in the spring of 2021.
 Applications shall be submitted online at jobs.pnnl.gov.
 When prompted to upload a résumé, please provide a single PDF file containing (1) a cover letter of 1 to 2 pages summarizing research interests and qualifications, including experience with synthetic biology approaches, a possible start date at PNNL, and (2) a CV listing past employment, education and research experiences, skills related to the qualifications listed below, publications, and contact information of three references.

 Candidates must have received a PhD within the past five years (60 months) or within the next 8 months from an accredited college or university.